maria-antoniak/fight-harassment-in-research/README.md

 - Have an enforceable Code of Conduct

 - Dating is fine!
 No one is trying to outlaw dating between people who don’t have power over each other!
-What’s not ok is: asking out every single person in a space; asking the same person out repeatedly; touching without affirmative consent (this includes hugs and touching shoulders/backs/arms); not responding to complaints by changing behavior; etc.
+What’s not ok is: dating someone you have power over; asking out every single person in a space; asking the same person out repeatedly; touching without affirmative consent (this includes hugs and touching shoulders/backs/arms); not responding to complaints by changing behavior; etc.

 - Example Codes of Conduct:
     - [UIUC CS Values & Code of Conduct](https://cs.illinois.edu/about/values)